swarmion/swarmion/user-docs/documentation/docs/how-to-guides/1-use-serverless-contracts/1-api-gateway.md

   event.toto; // will fail typing
   event.pathParameters.toto; // will also fail

+  await Promise.resolve(); // you should replace this by your business logic

   return { id: 'coucou', name: 'coucou' }; // also type-safe!
 });
 ```